U.S. Tax Preparation Worldwide James Maertin CPA

 Expatriate Tax Deadlines

-If you are a U.S. citizen and your employer is withholding federal tax while you are working abroad, you can submit Form 673 to your employer if you expect to meet the bona fide residence test or physical presence test.
+If your employer is withholding U.S. federal tax while you are working abroad, you may submit Form 673 if you expect to qualify for the FEIE.